enisfr/usd-tl-google-scraper/README.md

-# USD - TL Google Scrapper
+# USD - TL Google Scraper
 This project is developed by [enisfr](https://github.com/enisfr)
-It is a nodejs API and used for scrapping TL currency against USD from google search.
+It is a nodejs API and used for scraping TL currency against USD from google search.
 It opens a websocket and updates the data every x seconds.